Faculty & Staff

 Jeffrey Layne Blevins

-Professor, Dept. of Journalism; and School of Public and International Affairs, Journalism
+Professor of Journalism & Public and International Affairs, Journalism

 Alfred J. Cotton III